ml6team/fondant/docs/README.md

 * **metadata**: Helps keep track of the step that generated that manifest, code version and pipeline run id.

-The Express pipeline consists of multiple steps defines as **Express steps** that are repeated throughout the pipeline.
+The Fondant pipeline consists of multiple steps defines as **Fondant steps** that are repeated throughout the pipeline.
 The manifest pattern offers the required flexibility to promote its reuse and avoid duplication of data sources.
 For example: